jayminwest/TeachNicheOfficial/ai_docs/core/GLOSSARY.md

 ### Role
 A set of permissions assigned to users based on their function (admin, creator, learner).

+### Row-Level Security (RLS)
+A PostgreSQL feature used in Supabase to control access to row data based on the user making the request.

 ## S

 ### SSR (Server-Side Rendering)
 A technique where pages are rendered on the server before being sent to the client.

+### Stripe
+The payment processing service used by Teach Niche.

+### Supabase
+The backend-as-a-service platform providing database, authentication, and storage for Teach Niche.

 ### Subscription
 A recurring payment model where users pay regularly for access to content.